SanderElias/Samples/Angular-Signals/readme.md

 ### Is this all?

 No. There are more details to the whole API, and every part of it is worth looking into it.
 But that lies outside of the scope of this article.
-Feel free to contact me, and I will be happy to have an more in depth conversation about it.
+Feel free to contact me, and I will be happy to have a more in depth conversation about it.
 I opened a [discussion](https://github.com/SanderElias/Samples/discussions/48) on GitHub, where we can have a more in depth conversation about it.

 ## Conclusion

 Angular signals are all set to green for a bright future.
 They will be the foundation for a load of cool stuff, and will be the (now missing) grease between lots of things.
 Especially the interop between observables and signals will be a huge win.
 Dropping in and out of the reactive stream is where most problems are, and this will decrease the need for this dropping in and out.
 ZoneJS is wonderful, but at the same time, it can be an issue for performance in some cases.
-Reading the signal tells me that this is also something where by buying into them will make a huge difference.
+Reading the signal tells me that this is also something where buying into them will make a huge difference.

 ---
-Here I want to give thanks to the people that helped me improving the content of this article, by proofreading and giving feedback.
+Here I want to give thanks to the people that helped me improve the content of this article, by proofreading and giving feedback.
 And checking the facts and making sure I didn't make any mistakes.
 In no particular order:
 - Natalia Venditto [@NataliaVenditto](https://mobile.twitter.com/AnfibiaCreativa)
 - Pawel Kozlowski [@pkozlowski_os](https://mobile.twitter.com/pkozlowski_os)